 As we draw closer to Harry Potter and the Philosopher’s/Sorcerer’s Stone’s 20th anniversary, we’ll be celebrating some of our favourite scenes, quotes, characters and memories from the first instalment of the Harry Potter films.
 But first, we want to know some of yours!

-So, last week, we asked you a big question: what is your favourite moment from the first Harry Potter film?
+So, recently, we asked you a big question: what is your favourite moment from the first Harry Potter film?
 You sent us hundreds of brilliant responses, which involved several Wingardium Levi-o-sah gifs and a healthy number of ‘troll in the dungeon!’ memes.
 But there were many other fantastic suggestions that we thought deserved their moment in the spotlight.
 Here’s just a few.

 This iconic moment needs no introduction or explanation, and it feels only right that we kick off this list with the moment Harry discovered who he really was.
 Many of you sent in this magical scene as your favourite, including fans Mattia and Abby.
 Thanks, you two!